Andy Sturdevant’s Professional Website

 For the convenience of communications and marketing professionals who may need to use it, this information is presented in the third person.

 He was born in Columbus, Ohio, raised in Louisville, Kentucky and has lived in Minneapolis, Minnesota since 2005.
-He graduated with a Bachelors of Fine Art in 2004 from the 176th best university in the United States.
+He graduated with a Bachelors of Fine Art in 2004 from the Hite Art Institute at the University of Louisville.

 Andy is Artist Resources Director at Springboard for the Arts in St. Paul, Minnesota.
 He is also a notary public, and is licensed to perform weddings and civil services in the state of Minnesota.